 What happens next?

-We will check that the trees in question are in fact protected by a TPO.
-If they are, you will then receive acknowledgement.
-If we decide the proposed work is exempt (and as such does not require consent) you will be informed as soon as possible.
+We will check that the tree in question is protected by a TPO.
+If it is, you will receive acknowledgement.
+If we decide the proposed work is exempt (and, therefore, does not require consent), you will be informed as soon as possible.

 If the proposed work is not exempt, we will consider: